 Science International is a series of regular meetings of four top-level representatives of international science (the International Council for Science – ICSU, the InterAcademy Partnership – IAP, The World Academy of Sciences – TWAS and the International Social Science Council – ISSC) that are designed to represent the global scientific community in the international policy for science arena.

-The theme of Science International 2015, which took place from 7-9 December 2015 in Pretoria, South Africa, was ‘Big Data/Open Data'.

-The 2015 edition of Science International has developed an international accord on the values of open data in the emerging scientific culture of big data.
+The theme of the first edition, Science International 2015, which took place from 7-9 December 2015 in Pretoria, South Africa, was ‘Big Data/Open Data’.
+It developed an international accord on the values of open data in the emerging scientific culture of big data.
 The Accord recognises the need for an international framework of principles on “Open Data in a Big Data World” and proposes a comprehensive set of principles.

 Following the publication of the accord, Science International set out on a campaign seeking organizational endorsements for the principles set out in the accord “Open Data in a Big Data World”.
 The accord reflects our belief that in an era of big data research, open data is essential to allow rigorous independent testing and replication of findings.
 It is essential, as well, to allow developing nations full participation in the global research enterprise.